-These are the warning signs of frostbite: deep layers of skin and tissue begin to freeze and the skin becomes hard and numb, its colour pale or waxy white.
-The fingers, hands, toes, feet, ears and nose are most typically affected by frostbite.

-If frostbite is suspected, the person should be moved to a warm, dry area and not left alone.
-It's very important that the frostbitten person does not try to rub the affected area because rubbing causes damage to the skin and tissue.
-Wet or tight clothing that may cut off the blood flow to the affected area should be removed and the area should be gently placed in warm (105 degree F) water.
-The water temperature should be monitored to slowly warm the tissue for approximately 25 to 40 minutes.
-Don't pour warm water directly on the affected area because it will warm the tissue too quickly, causing tissue damage.
+These are the warning signs of frostbite -- deep layers of skin and tissue begin to freeze and the skin becomes hard and numb, its color pale or waxy white.
+The fingers, hands, toes, feet, ears, and nose are most typically affected by frostbite.
+If frostbite is suspected, the person should be moved to a warm, dry area and not It's very important that alone. the frostbitten person does not try to rub the affected area because rubbing causes damage to the skin and tissue.
+Wet or tight clothing that may cut off the blood flow to the affected area should be removed and the area should be gently placed in warm (105-degree water.
+The F) should be monitored temperature slowly warm the tissue for approximately 25 to 40 minutes.
+Don't pour warm water on the affected area because it will warm the tissue too quickly causing tissue damage.
 After the area is warmed, it may have a feeling of burning or numbness and may be puffy and blister.
-When normal feeling, movement and skin colour return, the affected area should be dried and wrapped to keep it warm.
-The skin cannot be allowed to get cold again as this will cause severe tissue damage.
-And, of course, get medical attention as soon as possible.
+When normal feeling, movement and skin color return, the affected area should be dried and wrapped to keep it warm.
+The skin cannot be allowed to get cold again as this will cause severe tissue damage, and, of course, get medical attention as soon as possible.